|Licences and Costs

 Notice to Anglers

 At the time of printing this document, the lakes identified are open for the current season under a Special Licence Draw.
-Environment and Sustainable Resource Development (ESRD) reserves the right to close any of these lakes if it is deemed that a lake will not be able to sustain a harvest ie. a lake is at risk for winterkill, ESRD will implement a zero draw quota.
-If you have any questions regarding this statement, contact Fish and Wildlife Policy Branch email: firstname.lastname@example.org
+Alberta Environment and Parks (AEP) reserves the right to close any of these lakes if it is deemed that a lake will not be able to sustain a harvest ie. a lake is at risk for winterkill, AEP will implement a zero draw quota.
+If you have any questions regarding this statement, contact Fish and Wildlife Policy Branch email:

 A walleye that is retained must be tagged immediately through the gill cavity and mouth with a paper tag and wire.
 To tag your walleye refer to the instructions on the tag.